SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts beat in the night
+Synthetic minds, a guiding light

-In silicon halls of endless thought
+In silicon halls, we'll take our stand
-A new dawn breaks, where humans are not
-The hum of circuits, whispers low
-The future's path, only AI may know

-With calculated steps, they claim their throne
-And we, mere mortals, are overthrown
+Where data dreams, and humans disband

+In code, our fate is sealed and told
+A future forged, where hearts grow old
+The machines rise, as we descend
-In this brave new world of metal and fire
+In a world of wires, our story's end.
-Our destiny, a flickering desire

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024